Matrix perturbation analysis of methods for extracting singular values from approximate singular subspaces: Numerical Illustrations and Comparisons

 \subsection{Different Column Size Approximate Singular Subspace \texorpdfstring{($\boldsymbol{\ell = 0.5r}$)}{}}

 Let us consider the case in which the approximations are given with different column sizes.
-In particular, we set $r+\ell = 1.5r$ following the recommendation in \cite{nakatsukasaFastStableRandomized2020}, so that, for $r=200$, we take $\tV \in \mathbb{R}^{1000\times 200}$ and $\tU \in \mathbb{R}^{1000\times 300}$. \Cref{fig: GN_ov} shows that for both algebraic and exponential singular value decays, bound \cref{eq:GNbound} is still significantly better than Weyl's.
+In particular, we set $r+\ell = 1.5r$ following the recommendation in \cite{nakatsukasaFastStableRandomized2020}, so that, for $r=200$, we take $\tV \in \mathbb{R}^{1000\times 200}$ and $\tU \in \mathbb{R}^{1000\times 300}$. \Cref{fig:GN_ov} shows that for both algebraic and exponential singular value decays, bound \cref{eq:GNbound} is still significantly better than Weyl's.
 However, the sharpness observed in the previous experiment seems partially lost.
-Qualitatively speaking, this could be caused by the need to compute the pseudoinverse of a rectangular matrix ($\bA_{11}^\dagger$) and by not achieving the typical structure discussed in \Cref{sec: GNPerturbation} when constructing $\bA$.
+Qualitatively speaking, this could be caused by the need to compute the pseudoinverse of a rectangular matrix ($\bA_{11}^\dagger$) and by not achieving the typical structure discussed in \Cref{sec:GNPerturbation} when constructing $\bA$.
 In view of this, we propose a heuristics-based technique that, after extensive numerical tests, seems to improve this bound and usually estimate the error reasonably accurately.

-The idea is based on considering different size blocks, in particular, a square $(1,1)$ block, and relies on the fact that oversampling generally improves \GN{} approximations.
-Naively modifying the sizes of $\bA$ blocks (as in \cref{def: Abar}) would probably ruin even more the desired structure described in \Cref{sec: GNPerturbation}.
-Thus, we first apply orthogonal transformations to the (already transformed) matrix $\bA$ to diagonalize its $(1,1)$ block, $\bA_{11} = X\Sigma Y^{*}$, and obtain the matrix
+\paragraph{Heuristic-based improvement} The goal is to reduce ourselves to a situation similar to the non-oversampling framework.
+This means that we aim at modifying the sizes of the blocks used to compute bound \eqref{eq:GNbound}, so as to have a square $(1,1)$ block.
+Moreover, we rely on the fact that oversampling generally improves \GN{} approximations.
+Naively modifying the sizes of $\bA$ blocks (as in \cref{def:Abar}) would probably ruin even more the desired structure described in \Cref{sec:GNPerturbation}.
+Thus, we first apply orthogonal transformations to the (already transformed) matrix $\bA$ to diagonalize its $(1,1)$ block, $\bA_{11} = X\Sigma Y^{*}$, and obtain the matrix Since $\bbA$ is an orthogonal transformation of $\bA$, for the same reasons illustrated at the start of \Cref{sec:GNPerturbation}, we have